SARS-CoV-2 Omicron variant: XE

 A new BA.1–BA.2 recombinant was isolated in the UK in January 2022, dubbed the "XE" recombinant.
 It was found by the WHO to be potentially 10% more transmissible than BA.2, making it about 43% to 76% to more transmissible than BA.1, and making the XE recombinant the most contagious variant identified at the time.

+Deltacron

+In early 2022, multiple Delta–Omicron recombinants were identified, which were dubbed "Deltacron".
+These included the XD and XF recombinants (Delta–BA.1 recombinants), XS (a Delta–BA.1.1 recombinant), and a Delta AY.4–Omicron BA.1 recombinant.
+Additionally, substantial scientific evidence has been produced supporting the existence of Deltacron (Delta–Omicron) viruses, characterized by Delta (AY.4, AY.x) and Omicron (BA.1, BA.1.1, BA.2, BA.x) variants, which have been identified and verified by various laboratories around the world.
+However, these viruses quickly went extinct, as Omicron BA.1 and then BA.2 became dominant around the world.

 BA.2.12

 There were two new BA.2 subvariants detected in the US state of New York, which are BA.2.12 (or B.1.1.529.2.12) and BA.2.12.1 (or B.1.1.529.2.12.1), both of which have a significant growth advantage of 23–27% over BA.2 and contributing to a rise in infections in central New York, centred on Syracuse and Lake Ontario, which later became dominant by 24 May 2022, in the US.

 BA.2.75 and BA.2.75.2

 The subvariant BA.2.75 (or B.1.1.529.2.75, nicknamed Centaurus by the media), first detected in India in May 2022, was classified as variant under monitoring by the WHO.
 Additional newer mutations in this line (like BA.2.75.2 aka B.1.1.529.2.75.2 or Chiron) may be capable of escaping neutralizing antibodies.